Fallout TV show on Prime Video: what we know so far

 One of the greatest gaming franchises of all time is getting a TV show.
 No, not Smash Bros - Fallout.

-The post apocalyptic game series, which has spanned some 23 years, is being made into a big-budget TV Amazon Prime TV show and Jonathan Nolan and Lisa Joy - last seen trying to make Westworld work for another season - are at the helm.
+The post apocalyptic game series, which has spanned some 23 years, is being made into a big-budget TV Amazon Prime TV show and Jonathan Nolan and Lisa Joy (Westworld) are executive producing.

 Now, this news is bittersweet to us.
 And that's because, Amazon putting its money behind a Fallout TV show may well be because it didn't want to pick up Stephen King's The Dark Tower, which went to pilot but was eventually turned down.